biologio/biolog-jumbotron/README.md

-# Telescope Hero Banner Plugin
+# Telescope Jumbotron Plugin

-A simple plugin that lets you add a configurable hero banner to your [Telescope][1] site.
+A simple plugin that lets you add a configurable Jumbotron to your [Telescope][1] site.

 Example: http://telescope-hero.meteor.com (you get exactly what you see there simply by adding this package)